When to visit the vet?

 Prognosis and follow-up care

-The prognosis for dogs with a myocardial infarction varies greatly and depends on the severity of the disease and the speed of treatment.
+The prognosis for dogs with a myocardial infarction varies greatly and depends on the severity of the condition and the speed of treatment.
 Dogs that are treated quickly may have a better prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop., while untreated cases can often lead to serious complications.

 Prevention